papaathome/LaserGrayscales/sources/_readme_.txt

 The current version number is set in LaserGrayscales.csproj, node Project.PropertyGroup.Version

-The config file has a File Version number set in Config.FILE_VERSION
+The config class/file has a File Version number set in Config.FILE_VERSION

 Format for both version numbers is 'major.minor.build.bugfix' The major number is incremented on new functiontionality or large changeover.